 - Rainbow Suncatcher Crafts

 Make some easy sun crafts with your kids for a fun way to celebrate the beginning of summer.
-Click on the creator of the craft to see the step-by-step tutorial.
+Click on the sun craft creator to see the step-by-step tutorial for each sun craft idea on the list below:

 - How to Make a Mini Felt Sun | Bugs and Fishes